Clint-Mathews/React-ReduxProjects/README.md

 Projects based on Redux, can be cloned and ran directly
 - React-Redux
 - Redux-Toolkit
-- Redux-Shopping-Cart : using firebase and redux-toolkit
+- Redux-Shopping-Cart : Using firebase and redux-toolkit